Mckooi/python-samples/README.md

 # Sample 3: Use pure Python code to create entertainment center

+There are four files in sample-3 folder: (1) entertainment-center.py (2) media.py (2) fresh-tomatoes.py (4) fresh-tomatoes.html.
+- media.py provides class and function to manage media content
+- fresh-tomatoes.py consists of html web template and ability to create fresh_tomatoes.html file
+- entertainment-center.py gets media information from media.py and then use fresh-tomatoes.py to create fresh-tomatoes.html file.
+To check the output, open fresh-tomatoes.html in your browser and you will see list of video content.
+Click on any item, video clip will be played.
+To watch the video clip, make sure that your computer is connected to internet because its contents derive from youtube.

 # Sample 4: Use Python code to create SQL Alchemy database schema